There is Skaldic poetry that is specifically dedicated to the Norse shield. They are known as the “shield poems.”

 Add the fact that the Norse shield was flexible and would absorb the hits and even would bounce their opponent’s weapon back at them.
 If an attacker did get a lucky hit along the grain of the shield’s wood, then their blade would most likely get caught in the wood’s fibers and instantly give the shield wielder an advantage over them.

 There is one more clever thing about the Viking shield, the center part of it called the shield boss (sköldbucklawas) made of metal.
-Usually the shield boss was made of iron and was concave with the shield and had a handle inside of it.
+Usually the shield boss was made of iron and was concave with the shield.
+Some had a handle inside of it, but this was uncommon as most used a wooden handle that also served to cross support the shield’s planks.

 The advantage of this was that it was like having a fist made of iron.
 You could bash the enemy with it and even use it to parry and block blows.

-The shield center was the primary place where the wielder would use to repel and block strikes against them.
-The shield boss having a handle made it easier to wield as it fell upon the natural place in the hand and would also serve as an iron fist, so to speak, to strike an opponent with the shield.
+The shield center was the primary place where the wielder would use to repel and block strikes against them, using the iron shield boss around their fist as much as possible.
+The shield boss had a a strip of wood in the back for cross support of the wood planks.
+This was used as a handle and made it easier to wield as it fell upon the natural place in the hand and would also serve as an iron fist, so to speak, to strike an opponent with the shield.

 With the wood being light weight and the handle also being in the center and formed with iron, the shield was easier to wield and use than the shields used by other nations.
 Other nations such as the Greeks and Romans, strapped their shields to their forearms which made them difficult to wield in melee combat.